advanced-go/advanced-go/README.md

 ## REST Applied to Packages
 The [uniform interface for a package][exampledomain] simplifies the overall system architecture and increases the visibility of interactions.
 Expressiveness is enhanced in the following areas:
-1. Composition of packages - Supported via the uniform interface, and also allows packages to be used as intermediaries for functinality such as authorization and access logging.
+1. Composition of packages - Supported via the uniform interface, and allows packages to be used as intermediaries for authorization and access logging functinality.
-2. Microservice development - Packages are developed independently of hosts, allowing a package to exist in multiple hosts independent of different cloud hosting options.
-Toil is reduced as packages are fully tested in development, not requiring additional testing in a service.
+2. Microservice development - Packages are developed independently of hosts, allowing a package to exist in multiple hosts independent of cloud hosting architetures.
+Toil is reduced as packages are fully tested in development, not requiring additional service testing.
 3. [Mobile Code Architectural Style][rest] - Packages are independent of services, providing a dynamic service topography where reliability and latency can be managed by combining packages in a single service.

-A package implementation also follows the [REST constraints][rest] of:
+A package also maintains the following [REST constraints][rest]:
-1. Resource identifier - PkgPath
+1. Resource identifier - [PkgPath][exampledomain]
 2. Manipulation through representation - http.Request and http.Response
 3. Self descriptive message - http.Request and http.Response